pixelatedAF/Stock-data-analysis-and-modelling/README.md

 8. Stock Splits - Number of stock splits.

 🔧 Steps Involved

-1.Import Libraries
+1.Import Libraries:

   Load essential Python libraries like pandas, matplotlib, and sklearn.

-2.Load the Dataset
+2.Load the Dataset:

   Read historical stock data (CSV or API) into a DataFrame using pandas.
   > Explore & Clean the Data
   > Check for missing values
   > Convert date columns to datetime format
   > Sort data by date

-3.Visualize Raw Stock Prices
+3.Visualize Raw Stock Prices:

   Plot the original closing prices using matplotlib to observe trends.

-4.Normalize Prices
+4.Normalize Prices:

   Use StandardScaler to standardize stock price values for better comparison.

 5.Plot Normalized Data
   Create time-series plots of normalized values to compare multiple stocks fairly.

-6.Draw Insights
+6.Draw Insights:

   Analyze trends, spikes, or patterns that may indicate market behavior.

-7.Export or Save Data (Optional)
+7.Export or Save Data (Optional):

   Save processed or transformed datasets for future modeling or sharing.

 Tools and Libraries used